Hoppers of North Carolina:

 County Map: Clicking on a county returns the records for the species in that county.

-Distribution: Primarily Eastern North America, west to at least Utah (per BG)
+Distribution: Primarily Eastern North America, west Saskatchewan and south to the Southeastern United States

-Abundance: Recorded recently from several counties in the Piedmont and Coastal Plain where it is uncommon, likely more abundant in the state in the right habitat.
+Abundance: Recorded from a couple of counties in the Piedmont and low mountains; likely more abundant in the state in the right habitat.

 Seasonal Occurrence